postmannen/steward/README.md

 data
 // Method, what request type to use, like REQCliCommand, REQHttpGet.. method
+// Additional arguments that might be needed when executing the
+// method.
+Can be f.ex. an ip address if it is a tcp sender, or the
+// shell command to execute in a cli session.
+MethodArgs []string `json:"methodArgs" yaml:"methodArgs"`
 // ReplyMethod, is the method to use for the reply message.
 // By default the reply method will be set to log to file, but
 // you can override it setting your own here.